Explicit blowing up solutions for a higher order parabolic equation with Hessian nonlinearity: Introduction

 \section{Introduction}

 In this work we consider both the initial and initial-boundary value problems for the partial differential equation

 posed either on $\mathbb{R}^2$ or on a bounded subset of the plane.
-Higher order equations have attracted attention for both its mathematical structure, as they in general lack the maximum principles characteristic of second order models, as well as their use in different applications~\cite{GGS}.
-This is a higher order parabolic equation provided with a Hessian nonlinearity and, because of that, it possesses no second order analogue; in this respect, it is an interesting model to be analyzed.
+Higher order equations have attracted attention for both its mathematical structure, as they in general lack the maximum principles characteristic of second order models, as well as their interest in different applications~\cite{GGS}.
+Higher order equations constitute one of the current trends in the modern theory of partial differential equations, such as equations that involve fractional derivatives~\cite{fksm}.

+Equation~\eqref{pareq} is a higher order parabolic equation provided with a Hessian nonlinearity and, because of that, it possesses no second order analogue; in this respect, it is an interesting model to be analyzed.
 It has been studied in the context of condensed matter physics as a model for epitaxial growth~\cite{escudero,ek}.
 Its stationary solutions have been analyzed in~\cite{n3,n4,n5}.
 Its self-similar solutions were studied in~\cite{n1}.
 Its higher dimensional counterparts have been considered in~\cite{n0,escudero2,n6}.
 Its numerical analysis was carried out in~\cite{vpe}.
-And the initial-boundary value problem for this equation, posed on a bounded domain with either Dirichlet or Navier boundary conditions, was initially analyzed in~\cite{n2} and the analysis has been subsequently developed in~\cite{xu,xuzhou,zhou,zhou2}.
+And the initial-boundary value problem for this equation, posed on a bounded domain with either Dirichlet or Navier boundary conditions, was initially analyzed in~\cite{n2}, and the analysis was subsequently developed in~\cite{xu,xuzhou,zhou,zhou2}.